oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02-0wip.md

 # 5 Conformance
 OpenC2 is a command and control language that converges (i.e. common ‘point of understanding’) on a common syntax, and lexicon.
 OpenC2 does not have a dependency on a particular programming language, computing platform, transport protocol etc..
 Conformant implementations of OpenC2:

- * MUST support OpenC2 commands, responses and alerts as defined in this document.
+ * MUST support OpenC2 commands and responses as defined in this document.
  * MUST implement the actions designated as mandatory in this document.
  * MUST implement the targets designated as mandatory in this document.
  * MAY implement optional targets defined in this document
  * MAY implement actuator specifiers, actuator options, target specifiers and/or target options as specified in one or more actuator profiles.
- * MUST implement JSON serialization of the commands, responses and alerts that are consistent with the syntax defined in this document.
+ * MUST implement JSON serialization of the commands and responses that are consistent with the syntax defined in this document.
  * TBSL

 # Appendix A. Acknowledgments